captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 I'm not asking you to leave!
 (Beat.)
-Should I be asldng you to leave?
+Should I be asking you to leave?
 (Beat.)
 ---
 ## ROBYN:
 No.
+5
 (Beat.)
 ---
 ## SHARON:
 Then I'm not.